zkonduit/ezkl/README.md

 ```
 ### verifying with the EVM ◊

 Note that `fullprove` can also be run with an EVM verifier.
 In this case we use KZG commitments, rather than the default IPA commitments, and we need to pass the `evm` feature flag to conditionally compile the requisite [foundry_evm](https://github.com/foundry-rs/foundry) dependencies.
 Using `foundry_evm` we spin up a local EVM executor and verify the generated proof.
 In future releases we'll create a simple pipeline for deploying to EVM based networks.
+Also note that this requires a local [solc](https://docs.soliditylang.org/en/v0.8.17/installing-solidity.html) installation.

 Example:

 ```bash